 No. There is a nomination process by which artists are nominated and then invited to apply for the grant.

 How are the grantees chosen?

-Our Advisory Committee members will review and select the grantees based on the project proposal submitted in the application.
+Our Advisory Committee members review and select the Grantees based on the project proposal submitted in the application.

 What kind of projects do you support?